 Ford B-MAX review

 Our choice: 1.0T Ecoboost 125 Zetec

-The B-MAX doesn’t quite drive as well as the Fiesta, but it does come close.
-The steering feels alive, with much better response than you’d expect from a small MPV.
-Its more fun to drive than its rivals, too, while the ride is also far more comfortable than in the Honda Jazz or Vauxhall Meriva.
+As the B-MAX shares the same platform as the Fiesta, it immediately has an advantage over other small MPVs such as the Vauxhall Meriva or the Nissan Note.
+It's got a comfortable ride and, as with the Fiesta, it's great fun behind the wheel.
+There's lots of grip at all speeds, but the extra height of the B-MAX does mean that it tends to lean through bends sometimes.
+It comes with four different petrol engines - the award-winning three-cylinder 1.0 Ecoboost unit with 118bhp, a four-cylinder 1.4 and 1.6 as well as 1.5 and 1.6 diesel options.
+The 1.0 Ecoboost provides a perky performance, while the 1.6 diesel is a strong choice, too.
 It’s also refined, especially with the smooth and tuneful 1.0-litre three cylinder engines under the bonnet.
-The 118bhp 1.0 EcoBoost is our pick of the range, thanks to its blend of performance and economy.
+The 123bhp 1.0 EcoBoost is our pick of the range, thanks to its blend of performance and economy.
 However, the 1.6 diesel is cleaner still and is better value overall.
 It has plenty of poke once you’re off the line, but is a bit growly when you accelerate.
 We wouldn’t recommend the 1.5-litre diesel – although it’s cheaper to buy, its stats show it’s sluggish and no more economical than the 1.6 diesel.
 The only way into an automatic B-MAX is with the old-school 1.6 petrol, which is not the best performing or most economical of engine.
 It's also best avoided, in our opinion.